Lebanese Protestant Christians

 Lebanese Protestant Christians (بروتستانت لبنان) refers to Lebanese people who are adherents of Protestantism in Lebanon.

-They are a Christian minority in the country.
 In 2020, studies showed that while 34.28% of the population followed Christianity; in total 1.2% of Lebanon's population were Protestant (approximately 48,000 people).

 Most Protestants in Lebanon were converted by missionaries, primarily English and American, during the nineteenth and twentieth centuries.
 They are divided into a number of denominations, including Presbyterian, Congregational, and Anglican.
 They are perceived by some to number disproportionately highly among the professional middle class.

 The Lebanese Protestant Christians live primarily in Beirut (Greater Beirut).